Filed under: Breaker Linkage Transfer Switch, Transfer Switch »6 Comments «

 Generator Transfer Switch Using Circuit Breakers

 How a Circuit Breaker Interlock Kit Works as a Generator Transfer Switch.
-See a photo from a job site where I installed a Circuit Breaker Generator Transfer Interlock device which allows either the main electrical panel breaker or the generator feed circuit breaker to be on, but never both.
+This photo from a job site shows how I installed a Circuit Breaker Generator Transfer Interlock device which allows either the main electrical panel breaker or the generator feed circuit breaker to be on, but never both.

 Electrical Question: Is it possible to run electricity backwards through a circuit breaker?